Investment Property in Finland - Residential & Commercial

 - Landlords can claim deductions.
 All expenses connected with the rental operation may be deducted from gross taxable rental income.
 Typical expenses include housing-company maintenance charges, annual repairs, and interest paid on the loan taken out to buy the apartment

-The above information was obtained from the Finnish Tax Administration on 13th January 2015.
+Above information is from the Finnish Tax Administration, 2023.
 Always check www.tax.fi for latest updates.

 - Finnish economic situation and outlook